c3lang/c3docs-old/docs/macros.md

 ### Reference arguments

-Use `&` in front of a parameter to capture the a variable and pass it by reference without having to explicitly use `&` and pass a pointer.
+Use `&` in front of a parameter to capture the variable and pass it by reference without having to explicitly use `&` and pass a pointer.
 (Note that in C++ this is allowed for normal functions, whereas for C3 it is only permitted with macros.)

     // C